riparino/pyCaOptics/README.md

 This project is inspired by the original jsa2/caOptics tool developed by jsa2.
 Special thanks to the original contributors for their work, which laid the foundation for this Python-based implementation.

 ## To-Do
-- Implement Permutation Checks: Extend your analysis to consider how different combinations of users, groups, roles, applications, and conditions interact across multiple policies.
+- Implement Permutation Checks: Extend analysis to consider how different combinations of users, groups, roles, applications, and conditions interact across multiple policies.
 - Handle Edge Cases: Introduce logic to manage and detect more nuanced gaps that could arise from complex CA configurations, such as nested group memberships or overlapping policies.